Annual loyalty

 Driving profitable loyalty

-Brands should expand how consumers can engage with the loyalty program to increase the value of the program to consumers.
+Brands should expand how consumers can engage with the loyalty program to increase the value of the program to consumers and differentiate their business.
 As consumers’ inflation mindset persists, executives have renewed their focus on making loyalty programs stronger and stickier.
 Deloitte’s 2024 retail industry outlook found that strengthening loyalty programs was the highest of four growth priorities among executives.

-Our survey identified three key program features that engage consumers and help brands drive profitable loyalty:
+Our survey identified three key program features that engage consumers and help brands drive profitable loyalty and create sustained advantage:

 • Paid membership tiers give interested consumers access to additional benefits and provide brands with an additional revenue stream.
 To attract consumers, brands should offer exclusive benefits for paid members, such as members-only discounts, promotions, and products, so that consumers clearly understand the value they are receiving in exchange for the fee.